goschtl/zope/projectsupport/trunk/README.txt

 develop.py
 ~~~~~~~~~~

-The develop.py script is used to create a sandbox from a zope project
+The develop.py script is used to create a workspace from a zope project
 checkout.
 The script installs the development dependencies for the
 project in a library folder, and any binary scripts in a scripts
 folder.